lvgl/lvgl/docs/overview/draw.rst

 Masks are used to create almost every basic primitive:

-- **letters**: Create a mask from the letter and draw a rectangle with the letter’s color using the mask.
+- **letters**: Create a mask from the letter and draw a rectangle with the letter's color using the mask.
 - **line**: Created from four "line masks" to mask out the left, right, top and bottom part of the line to get a perfectly perpendicular perimeter.
 - **rounded rectangle**: A mask is created real-time to add a radius to the corners.
 - **clip corner**: To clip overflowing content (usually children) on rounded corners, a rounded rectangle mask is also applied.